Have you missed a payment?

 Other things, such as closing or switching bank accounts, using a higher amount of your credit limit on a credit account, a balance transfer or closing a credit account, may potentially lower your credit score, depending on how long you’ve had the account and what type of credit product it is.

-Repeated hard searches carried out in a short period (this is more than 1-2 hard credit checks within a six-month period) can impact your credit score.
+Repeated hard searches (an in-depth review of your credit history) conducted within a short period (more than 1-2 hard credit checks within six months) can affect your credit score.

 Defaults can significantly impact your credit score, as they result from a borrower failing to meet the terms of a credit agreement after missing payments.
 Learn about how a default can affect your credit score.

-Products such as Buy Now Pay Later (Klarna, Clearpay, Zilch, Amazon monthly payments, PayPal pay later or PayPal pay by 3), may affect your credit score.
+When you use products such as Buy Now Pay Later (Klarna, Clearpay, Zilch, Amazon monthly payments, PayPal pay later or PayPal pay by 3), you enter into a credit agreement and whilst you may not see an impact on your credit score, this can appear on your credit report and some lenders will evaluate your use of these products when reviewing applications for credit.

 Incorrect information, such as a home address that differs from the one where you’re registered to vote, could also lower your credit score.